EmmanuelOwusu/EmmanuelOwusu.github.io/_teaching/2014-spring-teaching-1.md

 1. Teaching and solving questions with students for better understanding of Mathematics

-2. Motivating and encouraging students to better appreciate Mathematics and Scince.
+2. Motivating and encouraging students to better appreciate Mathematics.

 Courses
 ======